Is your computer or laptop running slower than usual? Are you seeing different pop-ups that weren’t there before?

 What Do I Do if RAM Malware Tool Finds Threats on my Computer?

-If malware has been detected on your computer, you can remove it by following the instructions from RAM Malware Tool after the scan is complete to view the report and quarantine the threats.
+If malware has been detected on your computer, you can remove it by following the instructions from RAM Malware Removal Tool after the scan is complete to view the report and quarantine the threats.
 To manage threats quarantined after the scan is complete, click [Detection History] on the main page.
 Once the scan is complete and the threats quarantined, your system will be protected against malware.

 You have now successfully scanned your computer using RAM Malware Removal Tool.